 - The defect is very large or unacceptable to parents because of how it makes their child look.
 Even in these cases, the doctor will probably suggest waiting until your child is 3 or 4 to see if the hernia closes on its own since an early umbilical hernia repair is more likely to recur and exposes children to anesthesia earlier in life.

 Umbilical hernias also occur in adults.
 They are seen more in overweight people and in women, especially after pregnancy.
 They tend to get bigger over time.

 Smaller hernias with no symptoms sometimes can be watched.
-Surgery may pose greater risks for patients with serious medical problems.
+Surgery may pose greater risks for people with serious medical problems.

 Without surgery, there is a risk that some fat or part of the intestine will get stuck (incarcerated) in the hernia and become impossible to push back in.
 This is usually painful.
 If the blood supply to this area is cut off (strangulation), urgent surgery is needed.
 You may experience nausea or vomiting, and the bulging area may turn blue or a darker color.

 To avoid this problem, surgeons often recommend repairing the umbilical hernia in adults.
 Surgery is also used for hernias that are getting larger or are painful.
 Surgery secures the weakened abdominal wall tissue (fascia) and closes any holes.

 Get medical care right away if you have a painful hernia or a hernia that does not get smaller when you are lying down or that you cannot push back in.